 This clause shall not be modified, except to address the bracketed text.

-The procedures for obtaining and retaining membership are specified in terms of meeting attendances, [and Working Group letter ballots], [and payment of any service fees].
+The procedures for obtaining and retaining membership are specified in terms of meeting attendances, and Working Group letter ballots.

-The Chair and Secretary should apply these procedures in a timely fashion, evaluating membership status in time for the next meeting [or Working Group letter ballot].
+The Chair and Secretary should apply these procedures in a timely fashion, evaluating membership status in time for the next meeting or Working Group letter ballot.

 4.7 Working Group Membership Roster